Latest research: need-to-know findings

-Many of us have been guilty of gaining a few COVID kilos over the past year or so, but new research has revealed that fewer Aussies are aware of the potentially serious health risks of being overweight.
-Meanwhile, two studies out of Perth have uncovered some rather scary findings about energy drinks, while researchers in Melbourne have revealed just how risky dining out with allergies can be.
-On a more positive front, scientists offer us a very simple and delicious way to keep our minds sharp as we get older.
+Many of us have been guilty of gaining a few COVID kilos over the past year or so, but the latest research has revealed that fewer Aussies are aware of the potentially serious health risks of being overweight.
+Meanwhile, two studies out of Perth have uncovered some rather scary findings about energy drinks.
+Down in Melbourne, researchers have revealed just how risky dining out with allergies can be.
+On a more positive front, scientists offer us a simple and delicious way to keep our minds sharp as we age.
 Read on to find out more.

 We’re getting bigger – and more complacent